 Now that you’re in your 30s, your skincare routine is as much about prevention as maintenance!
-Here are 10 lifestyle tips every anti-aging skincare routine should include!
+Here are 10 lifestyle tips every anti-aging skincare routine should include:

 1. Say good-bye to the sun.
 These days, the sun is not your friend (truthfully, it never was—it just pretended to like you).
-Your 30s are when you really, really start seeing the cumulative effects of sunbathing or even just mild sun exposure.
-Staying out of it is the best way to prevent those lines and wrinkles from forming in the first place!
+Your 30s are when you really start seeing the cumulative effects of sunbathing or even just mild sun exposure.
+Staying out of it is the best way to prevent those lines and wrinkles from forming in the first place.

 Not only is there a cosmetic reason to stay away from the sun, there’s a health reason.
 Melanoma is one of the most common cancers in women under 30, so now that you’re above that threshold, you really, really need to be aware of how much sun you’re getting.

 In addition to staying out of the sun as much as possible, make sure you’re wearing a good SPF and re-applying it as the day goes on.
-And don’t even think about a visit to the tanning salon!
+And don’t even think about a visit to the tanning salon.

 2. Cut down on the alcohol.
 There’s a reason you crave water the day after a long night out.
 Alcohol is incredibly dehydrating and will suck the moisture out of your skin faster than you can say “eye cream.”
 We’re not suggesting you can never have a glass of wine again, but consider at least restricting it a bit.
 If you have overdone it, a little extra moisturizer is a good idea.

 7. Start seeing a dermatologist.
-Even if you haven’t had a lot of sun exposure or your family has no history of skin cancer, this is the time to start seeing a good dermatologist on a regular basis.
+Even if you haven’t had a lot of sun exposure or your family has no history of skin cancer, this is the time to start seeing a dermatologist on a regular basis.
 In addition to looking after your skin’s health, they can help you determine the best skincare regimen for your 30s.

 Also, if you don’t take off your make-up, you can’t apply eye cream, which, at this age, should be a regular part of your nightly skincare routine.

 10. Start a good skincare routine and stick to it.
 Though most women have drawers full of skincare products, few take the time to really construct a daily skincare routine.
 Now’s the time to stop winging it.
 Part of creating the best skincare routine for your 30s is making sure you have all your bases covered.
 Stay consistent with your routine, and your skin will reap the benefits.